S&P may cut France rating outlook - report

 President Nicolas Sarkozy, who faces a tough re-election battle in April, is determined to avoid going down in history as having let France lose its cherished triple-A status.

-A French downgrade could also hamper the ability to borrow of the EFSF euro zone's bailout fund, whose own triple-A rating depends on those of the six top-grade countries that underpin it -- a potential body blow to the bloc's ability to rescue heavily indebted member states.
+A French downgrade could also hamper the ability to borrow of the euro zone's EFSF bailout fund, whose own triple-A rating is dependent on those of the six top-grade countries that underpin it.

-The yield premium investors demand to hold French 10-year OATs rather than low-risk German bunds rose on Tuesday to as high as 142 basis points but later fell back to 126 bps.
+The yield premium investors demand to hold French 10-year OATs rather than low-risk German bunds rose on Monday by 7 basis points to a peak of 146 bp before falling 13 to 133 bp.

-The French treasury is set to auction up to 4.5 billion euros of six- to 30-year OAT bonds on Thursday, its last OAT auction of the year and one of a barrage of euro zone debt auctions totalling some 19 billion euros this week.
+The FTSEurofirst 300 .FTEU3 index of top European shares was down 0.6 percent at 935.35 points at 9:16 a.m.
+British time, having surged 3.6 percent on Monday on optimism policymakers were acting to stem the euro zone crisis.

-Italy's borrowing costs hit a euro lifetime high on Tuesday, with the yield of nearly 8 percent on its new three-year bond almost three percentage points more than at the last such auction one month ago.
+The French treasury is set to auction up to 4.5 billion euros in six- to 30-year long-term OAT bonds on Thursday, in its last OAT auction of the year.

 An S&P spokeswoman in Paris said the agency did not comment on rumours.
 A spokesman in Melbourne also declined to comment.